-Market volatility not only affects portfolio balances, it can significantly increase client anxiety.
-While building a retirement plan and optimizing an investment strategy may be the best way to rationally ensure financial security in an uncertain environment, client anxiety impacts emotions related to planning choices.
-How do high-anxiety clients behave, and how can a financial advisor actively address how they feel as well as how they invest?
-The answers to these questions can have lasting implications on your relationships with your clients.
+Market volatility not only affects portfolio balances but can also significantly increase client anxiety.
+While building a retirement plan and optimizing an investment strategy may be the best way to rationally ensure financial security in an uncertain environment, client anxiety impacts client emotions that affect planning choices.
+How do high-anxiety clients behave, and how can a financial professional actively address how they feel as well as how they invest?
+The answers to these questions can have lasting implications for your relationships.

-How does client anxiety affect financial planning and the advisor-client relationship?
-While there are physical, emotional, and cognitive impacts, there are also behavioral dimensions that financial advisors should recognize and attempt to manage.
-Helping clients address their anxiety results in a deeper client-advisor relationship and helps clients more effectively pursue their wealth-management goals.
+How does client anxiety affect financial planning and the financial professional-client relationship?
+While there are physical, emotional, and cognitive impacts, there are also behavioral dimensions that financial professionals should recognize and attempt to manage.
+Helping clients address their anxiety results in a deeper client-financial professional relationship and helps clients more effectively pursue their wealth management goals.

 Three Behavioral Patterns to Watch for:

-Anxiety-ridden clients are more likely to allocate their attention to information that is negative.2 Given the choice between information that may support an optimistic interpretation of events or data that paints a dour future, the anxiety-influenced client will choose to focus on threatening information.
+Anxiety-ridden clients are more likely to allocate their attention to negative information.
+Given the choice between information that may support an optimistic interpretation of events or data that paints a dour future, the anxiety-influenced client will choose to focus on threatening information.
 In some cases, they may even seek negative information to support their growing belief that poor results are the likely outcomes of nearly any action.
-For example, rather than seeking to learn more about a firm or a fund that has growth potential, consumers who feel anxious will want more information about a recent jobs report showing a downward trend or will want to discuss the impact of uncertain foreign markets on the performance of the U.S. economy.
+For example, rather than seeking to learn more about a firm or a fund that has growth potential, consumers feeling anxiety will want more information about a recent jobs report showing a downward trend or to discuss the impact of uncertain foreign markets on the performance of the U.S. economy.

-In addition to how anxiety-riddled clients allocate their attention, anxious clients also process ambiguous information differently.
+In addition to how anxiety-ridden clients allocate their attention, anxious clients also process alternative viewpoints or complex issues differently.
 Data that are not crystal clear are more likely to be seen as bad or even threatening news.
 And what can be more ambiguous than the “future?”

 Financial planning is inherently ambiguous.
-Despite being highly complex models, models of “future” performance are… well, models of what might be with varying degrees of confidence.
-A nervous client’s initial “gut check” will see that inherent ambiguity and margin of error, even with the best expert’s guidance, as a greater probability of a negative outcome.
+Despite their inherent complexity, models of “future” performance are… well, models of what might be with varying degrees of confidence.
+A nervous client’s initial “gut check” will interpret that inherent ambiguity and margin of error, even with the best expert’s guidance, as a greater probability of a negative outcome.